shiltemann/global-galaxy-course/workshop.md

 This Global Galaxy course is only possible thanks to a Global network of instructors and institutes.

-## Presenters & Instructors & Community Caption Contributors
+## Presenters & Instructors & Facilitators & Community Caption Contributors

 {% include hof.html %}